 Identifying the kind of fire that caused the mishap is very important before initiating any fire damage restoration regime.
 The cause of fire determines the steps to be taken to make the restoration process as fruitful as possible.
 So let’s have a look at the kind of fires that can happen.

 Protein fire – Caused by the burning of food which creates relentless odor, and also permeates building structure and furniture items.

 Complex fire – A fire that engulfs natural, synthetic and other items; causing a very thick toxic smoke along with residue on surfaces.
 The soot and smoke in this kind of fire pose risk to any exposed surfaces, so it should be treated very carefully.

 Natural fire – This kind of fire happens when there is a wildfire in the woods and it has engulfed your dwelling too.
-Even if the fire has only partly affected your home, the smoke from burning of the forest poses a damage to the exposed surfaces of metals, plastic and other material.
+Even if the fire has only partly affected your home, the smoke from the burning of the forest poses a damage to the exposed surfaces of metals, plastic and other material.

 Electrical fire – A fire initiated by short circuit or malfunctioning of electrical equipment at home.
 This kind of fire also produces a lot of toxic smoke from the burning of cables, electrical components and plastic.

 Fire damage restoration process should be initiated as early as possible, as delay can lead to further damages to the property.
 Let’s have a look at the fire damage timeline which will give you an idea about the kind of losses you are up against if any delays are there.

 Time is of the essence in the event of a fire, as well as after it.
 The greater the delay in fire damage restoration, the higher the chances of more damage.
 This consequently results in elevated restoration costs.
 So, it is important to be acquainted with the kind of damage that follows after a fire.
 With every passing minute, this damage keeps getting higher.